UT WIC Eng

 • May include flavorings (lemon, herbs, broth)

-✘ Not Allowed: Red, blueback, Atlantic, or sockeye salmon; gourmet; or 2.5 oz pouches of salmon
+✘ Not Allowed: Blueback or Atlantic salmon; gourmet; or 2.5 oz pouches of salmon

 TOP